Do your homework

 Popular websites and online forums where RV enthusiasts chat it up and swap advice– and offer tips for buying used RVs– include rv.net (sponsored by Good Sam Club, the world’s largest organization of recreational vehicle owners), rv.
 You can find a nationwide directory of local RV clubs, shows and rallies on rv-clubs, including clubs for owners of specific RV brands, which is a great way to find out more about the make and model you’re interested in.
 If you’re new to RVing entirely, you might want to rent one for a week or two to make sure the lifestyle is for you.

+Another frequent question is what size motorhome is needed.
+I feel that buying a motorhome is similar to purchasing a suit: you should purchase the one that fits you.
 A size 52 suit is not the best purchase for a person who wears a size 44, even if they both cost the same.
+Larger does not necessarily mean better when buying a suit or a motorhome .
 The person needing the size 52 suit will not be happy in a size 44 regardless of how great the deal was on the suit.

 While the majority of members that we have spoken with say their next coach will be larger than their current one, buying the “correct size” is important.
 Just as many owners of large coaches are extremely pleased with their purchase, so are the owners of some of the smallest coaches imaginable.